squaresLab/BugZoo/README.md

 ### `repairbox list`

-Produces a list of all available repair boxes.
+Produces a list of all available repair boxes:

 ```
 $ repairbox list